 Getting Their Attention: Ideas for Helping Kids Focus

-with Catherine Nehring Massie, Barbara Luborsky, and Michelle Lane-Barmapov
+This webinar features guests Catherine Nehring Massie, Barbara Luborsky, and Michelle Lane-Barmapov.

 - Why does this happen for some children?

 - Hear three perspectives from practitioners in three different disciplines.

 - Learn ways to support your child's attention and independence.